North Georgia Electric Membership Corporation

 - Estimate investment required to meet applicant's request

-- Determine which load block, within the Long-Range System Study, the improvement would otherwise be built.
+- Determine which load block the improvement would otherwise be built.

 - Determine the difference in time until the mid-point of the load block